 Issue costs are expenses of the offering of the Units of the Partnership which include the costs of creating and organizing the Partnership.
 Issue costs include certain costs as outlined in the offering memorandum such as agents' fee, legal, audit, regulatory filing and printing.
 Issue costs are presented gross in the Statement of Comprehensive Income.
-Issue costs for the period from January 1st to June 30th, 2020 is as follows:
+Issue costs incurred during the six months period ending June 30, 2022 were nil and for the period from February 11th to June 30th, 2021 is as follows:

-June 30th, 2020 Issue costs associated with issuance of units Class A - National Class Class A - British Columbia Class A - Quebec Class F - National Class Class F - British Columbia Class F - Quebec \$ (30,819.96) (12,655.93) (4,160.99) (8,883.64) (836.91) (2,067.48) \$ (59,424.90)
+June 30, 2021 Issue costs associated with issuance of units Class A - National Class Class A - British Columbia Class A - Quebec Class F - National Class Class F - British Columbia Class F - Quebec 135 6 \$ 916 ,472